Do you find yourself continuously involved in relationships that:

 In addition, yoga is a vehicle that allows for a gentle release of stored trauma in the body.
 When we liberate our bodies of the residual tension that has seized it, our bodies and minds are able to receive love and pleasure from others- and first and foremost, from ourselves.

 Together we can attend to the foundational issues that inform your present day struggles with relationships- this is absolutely the way to begin living the love-filled life you desire and deserve.
-Request an appointment today.
+Schedule your free 10-minute phone consultation today.